tunjid/Mutator/readme.md

 In the above, by splitting the `Action` `Flow` into independent `Flows` of it's subtypes, `Mutation` instances are easily generated that can be reduced into the current `State`.

+A more robust example can be seen in the [Me](https://github.com/tunjid/me) project.

 Ultimately a `Mutator` serves to produce a stream of `State` from a stream of `Actions`, the implementation of which is completely open ended.